Skip to content

 • Empty - Users will need to do a password reset on first login using forgot password workflow

-• Plan text password - Users can continue to use this password or use the standard password reset workflow
+• Plain text password - Users can continue to use this password or use the standard password reset workflow

 sha2Hashed passwords must be provided by client with the user migration APIIf you select sha2, ArcXP will use the password migration algorithm you specify to validate migrated passwords.